-A community led arts recovery project offering employment for regional artists to lead a community engagement arts project.
+A community arts and cultural development project offering employment for regional artists to lead community engagement arts projects.

 September 2022-March 2024

 What is PROJECT ALCHEMY?
 The devastation left by the 2019/20 bushfires to the natural and built environment was horrific.
 There was a profound impact on every individual and community.
 Everyone’s experience was different, as is everyone’s path to recovery.

 Project Alchemy, led by the award-winning Canberra-based company Rebus Theatre, will enable practising artists from regions directly impacted by the Black Summer Bushfires to come together in two artist retreats to share skills, rebuild their practice and return to their own communities to lead community projects employing the arts to help repair, reconnect and celebrate their community.